grafana/loki/docs/promtail.md

 ## Promtail and scrape_configs

-Promtail is an agent which reads the Kubernetes pod log files and sends streams of log data to the centralised Loki instances along with a set of labels.
-Each container in a single pod will usually yield a single log stream with a set of labels based on that particular pod Kubernetes labels.
+Promtail is an agent which reads log files and sends streams of log data to the centralised Loki instances along with a set of labels.
+For example if you are running Promtail in Kubernetes then each container in a single pod will usually yield a single log stream with a set of labels based on that particular pod Kubernetes labels.
+You can also run Promtail outside Kubernetes, but you would then need to customise the scrape_configs for your particular use case.

 The way how Promtail finds out the log locations and extracts the set of labels is by using the *scrape_configs* section in the Promtail yaml configuration.
 The syntax is the same what Prometheus uses.